Little Anthony and the Imperials: 2009 Rock and Roll Hall of Fame induction and other awards

 Little Anthony and the Imperials received the Rhythm and Blues Foundation's Pioneer Award in 1993.
 They were inducted into the Vocal Group Hall of Fame in 1999 and the Long Island Music Hall of Fame on October 15, 2006.
 In 2007, the Imperials were inducted into the Hit Parade Hall of Fame On January 14, 2009, it was announced that Little Anthony and the Imperials had been inducted into the Rock and Roll Hall of Fame.
 Gourdine, Wright, Collins, Strain, and Rogers were present to be honored.
-Deceased original Imperials member Tracey Lord was inducted posthumously; his sons accepted his Rock and Roll Hall of Fame induction on his behalf.
+Deceased original Imperials member Tracy Lord was inducted posthumously; his sons accepted his Rock and Roll Hall of Fame induction on his behalf.
 The group was inducted by Smokey Robinson.
 In October 2009, the group performed "Two People in the World" at the 25th Anniversary Rock & Roll Hall of Fame Concert.
 In 2014, Goldmine magazine inducted the Imperials into The Goldmine Hall of Fame.
 Editor Phil Marder referred to them as one of the few 1950s doo-wop groups (though the group hated that label) to consistently chart hits during the British Invasion.
 Goldmine also named Little Anthony and the Imperials as one of The 20 Greatest Doo-Wop Groups of All Time.

 Sammy Strain is one of the few artists in popular music history to be a double Rock and Roll Hall of Fame inductee, having been inducted with the O'Jays in 2005 and the Imperials in 2009.

 In 2018, Little Anthony and the Imperials were inducted into the Rhythm and Blues Music Hall of Fame in Detroit.

+On April 24, 2023, Little Anthony & The Imperials were inducted into the newly established, Atlantic City Walk Of Fame presented by, The National R&B Music Society Inc. Little Anthony, Clarence Collins, Ernest Wright, Nate Rogers, and Sammy Strain were all in attendance to accept the honor.
+It was the first time all five were together since The Rock & Roll Hall of Fame induction in 2009.
+Norman Burnett of the vocal group, The Tymes inducted the group.
+James Brown, The Delfonics and Grover Washington Jr., were also inducted in the inaugural class.